joshvera/software-foundations-in-idris/README.md

-software-foundations-in-idris
+Software Foundations In Idris
 =============================

-A handful of exercises from Software Foundations translated to Idris
+A handful of exercises from [Software Foundations](http://www.cis.upenn.edu/~bcpierce/sf/) translated to Idris.